Satoru Sayama

-He is also recognized as a pioneer in mixed martial arts, founding Shooto in 1985, one of the first MMA organizations in the world.
-Sayama also pioneered mixed martial arts training and developed his own Shooto syllabus for learning what could be considered the first put together MMA training of its kind, with a focus on striking from arts like Boxing, Muay Thai and Karate, and grappling from Wrestling, Judo, and Sambo.
+After declaring retirement from professional wrestling in 1985 after the collapse of UWF, he founded Shooto, one of the first MMA organizations in the world.
+Sayama also started mixed martial arts training and developed his own Shooto syllabus for learning what could be considered the first put together MMA training of its kind, with a focus on striking from arts like boxing, muay thai, and karate, and grappling from wrestling, judo, and sambo.
 The curriculum would help produce the first well rounded fighters of MMA several years before the first UFC event.
-He is also the founder of the martial art Seikendo and professional wrestling promotion Real Japan Pro Wrestling.
+While on Shooto, Sayama promoted the Vale Tudo Japan events, more rules free events inspired by Brazilian Vale Tudo and early UFC, helping to popularize MMA in Japan.
+He retired from his post in Shooto in 1996, and returned to professional wrestling soon after.

+In 2005, Sayama founded his own promotion, Real Japan Pro-Wrestling (RJPW), which later became Strong Style Pro-Wrestling.
+Sayama likened the promotion to include wrestlers from the past, as well as martial artists, Sayama's students, and modern stars from the likes of Battlarts, Big Japan Pro Wrestling (BJPW), and more.
+Although he hasn't officially declared retirement, Sayama last wrestled on December 7, 2016.
+It was announced in 2020 that he had several health problems, possibly linking him to Parkinson's disease and immobility.

-Professional wrestling career
+Professional wrestling and martial arts career

-Beginnings: New Japan Pro-Wrestling, excursion abroad (1976–1981)
+Early career; New Japan Pro-Wrestling and excursion (1976–1981)

-Sayama debuted in New Japan Pro-Wrestling, against Shoji Kai, a jobber known to have been the debut opponent for future stars (Rusher Kimura, Masa Saito, Osamu Kido, Tatsumi Fujinami, and Mitsuo Momota had debuted against him before).
+Sayama debuted in New Japan Pro-Wrestling, against Shoji Kai (Kanji Kitazawa), a jobber known to have been the debut opponent for future stars (Rusher Kimura, Masa Saito, Osamu Kido, Tatsumi Fujinami, and Mitsuo Momota had debuted against him before).
 Sayama weighed only 160 pounds, which, even given his training, impaired him from getting a permanent spot on NJPW cards.
-So they sent him abroad, to England (where he wrestled as Sammy Lee) and Mexico, where he wrestled under his real name.
-It was in Mexico where he started to grow not only in physical stature but also in prominence, winning the NWA World Middleweight Title in EMLL.
+So they sent him abroad, to England where wrestling as Sammy Lee, he took on opponents such as Mark Rocco and Mick McManus as well as teaming with Big Daddy.
+He also had a stint in Mexico, where he wrestled under his real name.
+It was in Mexico where he started to grow not only in physical stature but also in prominence, winning the NWA World Middleweight Championship in EMLL.